 - Tips to help you choose the right one for you.

-There are many effective post-emergent control options for yellow nutsedge, but few provide long-term control of purple nutsedge.
+There are many effective post-emergent control options for yellow nutsedge management in turf, but few provide long-term control of purple nutsedge.

-The key to managing nutsedge species is to make herbicide applications coinciding with the maximum number of emerged nutsedge shoots.
+The key to managing nutsedge species is to make herbicide applications that coincide with the maximum number of emerged nutsedge shoots.
 This is largely dependent upon soil temperature.

-Research carried out at Clemson University found trifloxysulfuron (Monument®), to be the best option for controlling purple nutsedge.
+Research carried out at Clemson University found the sulfonylurea herbicide. trifloxysulfuron (Monument®), to be the best option for controlling purple nutsedge.
 Multiple applications control more than 90% of purple nutsedge infestations on the couch for more than 70 days (Blanton et al., 2010).

 Although effective, it will likely need several applications for complete removal, as purple nutsedge plants can produce thousands of new tubers each year.
 Each purple nutsedge tuber can remain viable for three years when supplied with adequate soil moisture.
 Control has been achieved by turning the soil to expose tubers to sunlight before establishing new turf, as this dramatically reduces the viability of purple nutsedge tubers under dry conditions (Stoller and Sweet, 1987).